2025 Wild Alaska Pollock Annual Meeting

 This year’s event will be focused on showcasing results of cutting-edge research commissioned by the Alaska Pollock industry and discussing activities by the industry to proactively manage and its reputation and build global demand.

-The event will run from 8:30am – 5:00pm at The W Hotel with an optional breakfast starting at 7:30am and a networking reception to follow the closing session from 5:00pm – 6:30pm.
+The event will run on September 18th from 8:30am – 5:00pm at The W Hotel with an optional breakfast starting at 7:30am and a networking reception to follow the closing session from 5:00pm – 6:30pm.

 Register Here